stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 # Environments

+## Types of environments

 There are two type of environments for each tenant:

 1. CI/CD Environments
 2. Other Environments

-## 1. CI/CD Environments
+### 1. CI/CD Environments

 There are three CI/CD environments per tenant

 The CI/CD Environments are special Environments that are part of CI/CD workflow.
 There are 3 kind of CI/CD environments

-### 1. Build
+#### 1. Build

 Build environment contains all tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
 These pipelines respond to changes in Application/Service soruce repositories.
 This environment is used for running pipelines of tenant applications.

-### 2. Preview
+#### 2. Preview

 Preview environment contains all preview application deployments.
 As soon as there is a new PR in application, pipeline creates new environment to test this PR.
 Each PR is deployed in separate namespace.

-### 3. Dev
+#### 3. Dev

 Once the PR is merged; the dynamic test environment is automatically deleted and the manifests are pushed to first permanent application environment dev.

-## 2. Other Environments
+### 2. Other Environments

 Other than CI/CD environment there are applications environments like *qa,staging,pre-prod,prod etc*.
-Other environments are promoted manually by creating a PR to the gitops repo to bump image version in helm values for controlled environment promotion.
+Application promotion in other environments is done manually by creating a PR to the gitops repo which includes the:

+- bumping of the chart version and
+- bumping image version in helm values

 ## Application promotion

-To promote application from one environment to another, you will need to bump image and chart version of environment.
+To promote application from one environment to another, you will need to bump chart version and image version of environment.
 You can do so by picking these versions from previous environment.

-This guide assumes that application is already on-boarded on environments.For more information on application onboarding [Click Here](https://docs.cloud.stakater.com/content/sre/onboarding/application-onboarding.html)
+This guide assumes that application is already [on-boarded]((https://docs.cloud.stakater.com/content/sre/onboarding/application-onboarding.html)) to different environments.

-### Promote chart version
+### Promote chart

-To promote chart version from first environment, you can check the chart version from ```Chart.lock``` file and update version in ```Chart.yaml``` of next version. for eg:
+To promote chart from first environment, you can check the chart version from ```Chart.lock``` file and update version in ```Chart.yaml``` of next version. for eg:

 \<gitops-repo>/\<tenant>/\<application>/\<first-env>/Chart.lock